Kiel Institute for the World Economy: International reputation

 The institute is consistently recognized as one of the premier institutions for economic research in Europe and in the world.
 The Lauder Institute at the University of Pennsylvania's annual ranking of think tanks placed No. 19 in Domestic Economics Think Tanks, No. 14 in International Economics Think Tanks, and No. 41 for Best Think Tanks in the world.

 Consensus Economics, a UK-based survey organization, awarded the institute's Forecasting Center with the 2017 Forecast Accuracy Award.
 The institute, founded in 1914, has served as the model for other research organizations in Germany, such as the Deutsches Institut für Wirtschaftsforschung (DIW) and the Ifo Institut für Wirtschaftsforschung.
-CEOWORLD magazine, a US-based business magazine named the institute as one of the top 50 most influential think tanks in the world.